Last Updated: September 22, 2019 (overhaul)

 Names and contact information are not published either within the FTDNA pages or in external publications.
 All FTDNA project administrators have signed agreements to not disclose your personal information.

-Your super-anonymized data utilized in any project media productions will probably be in a haplogroup table or tree, or be drawn as a color or shape coded point on a map.
-Your data will be tagged with a Y DNA haplogroup, Corca Laidhe surname, and maybe earliest known ancestor.
+Your super-anonymized data utilized in any project media productions will likely be included in a haplogroup table or tree, or your results may be represented as a color or shape coded point on a map.
+Your coded point will be tagged with a Y DNA haplogroup, Corca Laidhe surname, and maybe earliest known ancestor.

 For examples of DNA map graphics, see: